chrisrusselljr/blog/content/posts/finding-fullfillent.md

 I never knew what I wanted to do when I grew up – and then I grew up.

 Until I was about 27 years old - I studied, graduated, studied some more, got a degree, then another… my life was a continuous stream of achievement and reorientation, always reaching for the next accolade.
-Regardless of these achievements, the truly best moments of my life up to that point were those when I was either DJing a party or going to music festivals with my friends.
+Regardless of these achievements, the truly best moments of my life up to that point were those when I was either DJing a party or going to music festivals with friends.
 Something was disconnected.
 Why couldn’t my career be as fulfilling and rewarding as my social life?
 As it turns out - this is an entirely possible scenario.
 It took me a few years (and companies) to figure out, but here are my top 3 prerequisites for finding balance and fulfillment in your professional career.

 ### **Find a BIG problem that excites you**